waza-ari/python-desfire/README.md

 - **File management** support for standard data files is implemented, other file types are currently not available

 Currently, the library has been used and tested with EV1 cards and CSL USB Reader, but other PC/SC compatible readers should work the same.

-!!! warning "NDA and Accuracy"
+It is also tested using PN532 readers, although I recommend using the Adafruit reader for better compatibility.

+> [!IMPORTANT]
-    Note that NXP does not release the DESFire documentation to the public, NDA signature is required to obtain this information.
+> Note that NXP does not release the DESFire documentation to the public, NDA signature is required to obtain this information.
-    **The author of this package has not signed this NDA, nor does he have access to the documentation**.
+> **The author of this package has not signed this NDA, nor does he have access to the documentation**.
-    This package has been created based on other open source work, see the Credits section below for details.
+> This package has been created based on other open source work, see the Credits section below for details.
+>

-    This also means that there is very limited ability to guarantee a correct implementation of all commands.
+> This also means that there is very limited ability to guarantee a correct implementation of all commands.
-    The package has mainly been tested using DES and AES-128 keys.
-If you encounter any issues, please feel free to raise a ticket and/or submit an MR.
+> The package has mainly been tested using DES and AES-128 keys.
+If you encounter any issues, please
+> feel free to raise a ticket and/or submit an MR.

 # Documentation Sources and Credits